NLnetLabs/krill/doc/development/hsm/connectivity.md

 it is not yet available/ready but might soon become so.
 Probes are only "sent" during the probing status, they are not sent once the probe moves to the (un)usable status.

-A probe in `Unusable` state cannot now or ever be used.
+A probe in `Unusable` state cannot now or ever be used during the lifetime of the Krill process.
 It has probed the signer backend and found it permanently lacking.

 A probe in `Usable` state carries with it the details necessary to communicate with the backend via an established connection and/or to (re)establish connections as necessary, and contains